LUXIAOXIN-star/KSSD-Array/reproducibility/figure3/README.md

 the rolling encoding.
 Dataset paths resolve in this order: explicit `--datasets`, `KSSD_DATA_DIR`, then `reproducibility/data/external`.

-The current Figure 3 configuration uses `k=21`, `w=10,20,50`, thread counts `1,2,4,8,16`, three repeats, and the Synthetic 300M and Human GRCh38 datasets.
+The current Figure 3 formal configuration uses k=21, w=10,20,50, thread counts 1,2,4,8,16, five repeats, and the Synthetic 300M and Human GRCh38 datasets.
-The repeat count of three was recovered from the historical runner and complete raw grid.

 Generate the shared Synthetic 300M input and verify it before a formal run: